Mortgages for NHS Professionals

 How much can you borrow on NHS mortgages?

-Applying for a discounted NHS mortgage is the same as applying for a standard mortgage, as you’ll need to prove you’re able to pay back a certain amount each month.
+Applying for an NHS mortgage is the same as applying for a standard mortgage, as you’ll need to prove you’re able to pay back a certain amount each month.

 To assess how much you can borrow and how much you’ll be paying back, you will undergo a quick affordability test.
 This will look at your NHS pay band, your monthly outgoings and your age.